markgodiy/WRTG394/WritingAssignment1/WritingAssignment_1_draft.md

 **Summary**

-This memo proposes a strategic initiative to increase engagement with PowerShell automation among our IT professionals.
+This memo proposes a strategic initiative to increase engagement with PowerShell scripting and automation within our team.
 By making PowerShell more accessible, exciting, and user-friendly, we aim to significantly improve operational efficiency and extend our capabilities as IT specialists.
+The lack of knowledge and engagement in PowerShell scripting is currently limiting our department's potential and likely contributing to inefficiency and human error.
+This proposal seeks to address these challenges and unlock the full benefits of PowerShell automation.

 **Problem Statement**